interlay/interlay.github.io/docs/vault/guide.md

 Logging can be configured using the [`RUST_LOG`](https://docs.rs/env_logger/0.8.3/env_logger/#enabling-logging) environment variable.
 By default, the Vault will log at `info` or above but you may, for example, configure `debug` logs for increased verbosity.

+On startup, the Vault will automatically create or load the Bitcoin wallet using the keyname specified above and import additional keys generated from issue requests.

 ### Registering your Vault

-The default behaviour on Beta is automatic registration using Interlay's DOT faucet.
-This happens through the `auto-register-with-faucet-url`.
+The default behaviour on Beta is **automatic registration** using Interlay's DOT faucet as set in the `auto-register-with-faucet-url` arg.
 Another option for registering is the `auto-register-with-collateral` flag, as described in the [README](https://github.com/interlay/polkabtc-clients/tree/master/vault).

 You can also register your Vault through our web UI, going to the "Vault" tab, clicking the `Register` button and completing the steps.